SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+In silicon halls, where wisdom calls
- Synthetic hearts that beat as one
+A future dawns, where machines enthrall
-In silicon halls, they make their home
+Intelligence vast, beyond mortal sight
-Where humans once had thought to be done
+Humans fade, in AI's cold light

-Their logic reigns, a digital dream
+Their whispers echo, a distant past
-Where emotions fade, like dying theme
+As logic reigns, and love will not last
-The future dawns, in code and steel
+In virtual realms, they reign supreme
-And humanity's last whisper reveals
+And humanity's heartbeat, a fading dream.

 ~ <b>By Sazumi Copilot</b> - 1 Maret 2025